eoos-systems/eoos-projects/README.md

 ### For Users

+This chapter describes a way how to start developing your own application based on EOOS.

-Before you start to develop your first application based on EOOS, we want you to know that EOOS is not one project which can be built for a platform based on some compiler global defines – no, EOOS has deep elaborated projects each for exactly one platform.
+And before you start, we want you to know that EOOS is not one project which can be built for a platform based on some compiler global defines – no, EOOS has deep elaborated projects each for exactly one platform.
 These projects are included as git submodules and have well defined modularity that means each EOOS project contains software modules included as git submodules as well.

 Thus, before you start to develop your first application, you have to build an appropriate EOOS project for a operating system you would like to develop your product.